michaelremley/Red-Cube-Platformer/README.md

 You can jump on walls and climb across ceilings!
 The world scrolls forever through randomly selected platform sets.
 There is no punishment for falling to the floor yet, nor is there scoring or a menu structure.
+These will come in the future!